 With the manuscript, provide a page giving the title of the paper; titles should be concise and descriptive (not declarative).
-Also include a running head of fewer than 40 letter spaces; the name(s) of the author(s), including the first name(s) and academic degree(s); the name of the department and institution in which the work was INTNL.
-J. DIAB.
-DEV.
-COUNTRIES (1990), VOL. 10 done; the institutional affiliation of each author; and the name and address of the author to whom reprint requests should be addressed.
+Also include a running head of fewer than 40 letter spaces; the names(s) of the author(s), including the first name(s) and academic degree(s); the name of the department and institution in which the work was done; the institutional affiliation of each author; and the name and address of the author to whom reprint requests should be addressed.